kr1zzo-FER/Model-Informed-Path-Planning/README.md

 - `speed_limits`
    - Specifies the speed limits in nautical miles for red, green, yellow, and free passage zones for calculating travel time.
 - `optimization_method`
-   - Defines the optimization method for path interpolation, such as polynomial or spline.
+   - Defines the optimization method for path interpolation, such as Dubins curve, Bezier, curve, polynomial, Spline etc.
 - `sampling_rate`
    - Determines the sampling rate for path interpolation.